Loans are available to students and parents. Eligibility is determined through the

-- Interest rate is 6 % for Subsidized loans, 6.8% for Unsubsidized loans; loan fees
+- Interest rate is 4.66 % * for Subsidized (no interest during school) and Unsubsidized

 - Repayment begins 6 months after dropping below half-time (below 6 credits).
 All students who receive a loan must complete Exit Counseling upon withdrawal or graduation from Shoreline.

 - Eligibility is determined through the federal aid application process.
 Students must submit the FAFSA, the Shoreline Data Sheet (available on the Financial Aid forms page) and complete all other required steps, including submitting the Loan Request Form, and the electronic Master Promissory Note, and the Entrance Counseling.